sqlxpert/lights-off-aws/README.md

 - Check the
   [LightsOff CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DLightsOff-).
 - Log entries are JSON objects.
-Entries from Lights Off include `"type"` and `"value"` keys.
+Entries from Lights Off include `"level"`, `"type"` and `"value"` keys.
 - For more or less data, change the `LogLevel` in CloudFormation.

 ## Advanced Installation